PhillipLo/curve-recovery-public/README.md

 # Method of Moments for Estimation of Noisy Curves

-This is the GitHub repository for the paper [arXiv link here].
+This is the GitHub repository for the paper [Method of Moments for Estimation of Noisy Curves](https://arxiv.org/abs/2410.23220).
 It contains all the code needed to replicate the numerical results of the paper.

 ## Installation